dbortoluzzi/ats-proto/DOCUMENTATION.md

 ## YET TO BE DEVELOPED...
 - Back end:
-    - encryption of the password, using a hashing algorithm (with random salt)
+    - encrypt the password, using a more robust algorithm (like PBKDF2, with random salt)
     - now, for each account, it's available only one `token`, so the credentials (username, password) can be used once at the same time.
 Adding a list of `token` by user, this limit can be exceeded.
      It can be useful adding an expiration to the token.
     - add a HTTP cache system head of `atm` microservice, caching json results.